 Level 3 processing is not widely known about, but it (and our solution) can save your business a lot of time and money!
-Our CEO Rick Jenkins explains.
+Our Director of Sales, Rick Jenkins, explains.

 You might think success in business means making gobs of money.
 And you’d be partially right.
 But there is another metric for success.
-Our CEO Rick Jenkins explains.
+Our Director of Sales, Rick Jenkins, explains.

 We know, it’s easy to get tied up in your own little world running a business — working 16-hour days, weekends, holidays, covering for absent workers, you name it.
 But there’s a larger world that you can’t ignore.
 It can be difficult to stay up on current events and trends when you’re running your business… but you really should because these outside forces can have an effect on your bottom line.